 - If you are married, your spouse is automatically your beneficiary unless your spouse provides written, notarized consent to your naming someone else.
-If you are not married, you can name anyone as your beneficiary. - If you are married and wish to elect the Single Life Annuity, the 25% Joint and Survivor Annuity, or the 10-Year Certain and Continuous Option, you must have your spouse's written, notarized consent. - You may revoke your election at any time before your benefit payments begin; you cannot change your election after payments begin. - After benefit payments begin, you may change your designated beneficiary under the 10-Year Certain and Continuous option if your spouse consents; you cannot change your beneficiary under the Joint and Survivor Annuity Options. - You are not eligible for the Automatic Survivor Benefit. - You may not elect the Level Income Option described on Page 15. - If you elect an optional form of payment, your monthly benefit will be different than the benefit available under the normal form of payment. - The Benefits Department will send you information about your payment options and estimated amounts at your request, but not more than once per year.
-Regardless of the payment method you choose, you must submit a written request for benefits to the Benefits Department in advance, but not more than 90 days before your payments are scheduled to begin.
+If you are not married, you can name anyone as your beneficiary. - If you are married and wish to elect the Single Life Annuity, the 25% Joint and Survivor Annuity, or the 10-Year Certain and Continuous Option, you must have your spouse's written, notarized consent. - You may revoke your election at any time before your benefit payments begin; you cannot change your election after payments begin. - After benefit payments begin, you may change your designated beneficiary under the 10-Year Certain and Continuous option if your spouse consents; you cannot change your beneficiary under the Joint and Survivor Annuity Options. - You are not eligible for the Automatic Survivor Benefit. - You may not elect the Level Income Option described on Page 18. - If you elect an optional form of payment, your monthly benefit will be different than the benefit available under the normal form of payment.
+Monthly benefits are always greatest under the Single Life Annuity option. - The Benefits Group will send you information about your payment options and estimated amounts at your request, but not more than once per year.
+Regardless of the payment method you choose, unless the Mandatory Cash-Out rule applies, you must submit a written request for benefits to the Benefits Group in advance, but not more than 90 days before your payments are scheduled to begin.